sigi-cli/sigi/README.md

 `sigi` understands the programmer-familiar `push` and `pop` idioms.
 It can be used for simple, persistent, small-scale stack use-cases.

-`sigi` is not intending to be highly performant.
-While no limits are enforced, it would not handle high, concurrent throughput well.
-It also isn't suitable for enormous amounts of data.
+Using the `--quiet` (or `-q`) flag is recommended for shell scripts, as it leaves out any leading labels or symbols.
+If used with a pipe, it's recommended to use the `-` subcommand to read from standard input and only print if the action requested is a printing action (like `list`).

+`sigi` is pretty fast: sub-millisecond for basic use cases.
+That said, it is not intended to handle large amounts of data, or concurrent throughput.
 For something beefier with stack semantics, check out Redis.

-Using the `--quiet` (or `-q`) flag is recommended for shell scripts, as it leaves out any leading labels or symbols.

 # Installing